 When youโre looking for a new apartment, it seems like finding a place where youโd love to live is the hardest part.
 (We can help!)
 But finding the new place is only half the battle.
-You still need to apply for it, and once your application is accepted you need to negotiate and sign a lease.
+You still need to apply for it, and once the landlord accepts your application, you need to negotiate and sign a lease.

 Photo: Joe Mazzola/CC BY-SA 2.0